-The General Academic Rules apply to all students at the UFS (including occasional and short learning programme students).
-Concessions in respect of part-time students are covered in the faculty rules of the respective faculties.
+The General Academic Rules apply to all students at the UFS (including occasional students).
+Concessions for part-time students are covered in the faculty rules of the respective faculties.

 The General Academic Rules are applied in accordance with the Higher Education Act (No. 101 of 1997), and the Institutional Statute: University of the Free State (Government Gazette No. 41399, Notice Number 37 of 26 January 2018), and the responsibility for implementing such rules is assigned by the Council to the Registrar, except where indicated differently in the rules.
 The Registrar must regularly, as agreed, report in writing to the Council via the Senate on the implementation of the General Academic Rules.